 So, even though social anxiety can feel isolating, you are not alone in this type of anxiety disorder.

-Social anxiety is defined as an anxiety disorder in which people feel anxious socializing with people who are out of their comfort zone.
+Social anxiety is defined as an anxiety disorder in which people feel anxious socializing with others outside their comfort zone.

-According to WebMD, this includes using public restrooms, going to parties, going to school, and even starting conversations.
+According to WebMD, this includes using public restrooms, attending parties, going to school, and even starting conversations.

 If you feel anxious to the point where you would rather curl up into a ball in your room during a social interaction, you likely have social anxiety.
 However, you can't be sure until you get a diagnosis from a licensed counselor.